aninditarath/aninditarath/README.md

 ### 💬 Little Bit About Me

 Hello!
-I’m **Anindita Rath**, a passionate QA professional with over 10 years of experience in the IT industry, specializing in software testing and automation.
-I’ve had the opportunity to work across multiple domains including enterprise mobility, telecom, and cloud platforms, contributing to both MNCs and product-based organizations.
+I’m Anindita Rath, a QA Automation Engineer with over 10 years of experience in the IT industry.
+I’ve worked across diverse domains including enterprise mobility, telecom, and cloud platforms, contributing to both MNCs and product-based companies.
+My focus is on building reliable, scalable, and efficient test automation solutions that ensure product quality at every stage.

-My toolkit includes **Selenium, Appium, RestAssured, Postman, TestNG, JUnit, Python, Java**, and **Shell scripting**, and I’ve also worked with **CI/CD tools like Jenkins** and explored **AI-powered testing and visual validation techniques**.
+My toolkit includes Selenium, Appium, RestAssured, Postman, TestNG, JUnit, Python, Java, and Shell scripting, along with CI/CD tools like Jenkins, Maven, and Git.
+I’ve also explored emerging areas like AI-powered testing and visual validation techniques to enhance coverage and user experience.

+I strongly believe that testing goes beyond scripts—it's about clean code, domain understanding, and user empathy.
+Outside of my technical work, I’m a blogger, poet, and open mic performer, always seeking creative ways to express ideas and share knowledge.

-I strongly believe in continuous learning and the philosophy of **#SharingIsCaring** — which is why I’m here: to share my insights, learnings, and challenges from the world of testing, and to grow alongside this incredible community of testers and technologists.
+Driven by the philosophy of #SharingIsCaring, I’m here to contribute, collaborate, and grow with this incredible community of testers, technologists, and creatives.

----

-### 🧩 About Me

-- 🔹 Quality Engineer with 10+ years of experience in test automation, functional testing, and performance testing.
-- 🔹 Experienced in mobile, web, and API test automation with scalable frameworks.
-- 🔹 Advocate of meaningful testing, clean code, and deep domain understanding.
-- 🔹 A lifelong learner and storyteller passionate about the fusion of tech, psychology, and creativity.
-- 🔹 Also a blogger, poet, and open mic enthusiast — because testing and writing go hand in hand!

 ---

 ### 🛠 Tech Toolbox